danrot/master-thesis/02_state-of-the-art.md

 multiple workspaces, and each of the workspaces contain an arbitrary number of nodes.
 These nodes have relation to other nodes, so that they can build a directed acyclic graph.
-Currently the shareable node feature, which enables a node to have two parents, is not implemented in Jackalop.
-This means that it is only possible to build trees in the PHPCR implementation.
+Currently the shareable node feature, which enables a node to have multiple parents, is not implemented in Jackalope.
+This means that it is only possible to build trees in Jackalope.

 Each node can have several properties, which contain some value.
 This value can be a simple scalar, as a number, string or a boolean.
 These properties are